EvictionLab/eviction-lab-website/content/eviction-tracking/acknowledgements.md

   * SLC Renters Together has developed a [map of evictions in Salt Lake City](https://housing.saltlakedsa.org/eviction-map).

-  * The Legal Aid Justice Center in Charlottesville, VA has developed a [dashboard and map tracking eviction filings in Virginia](https://www.justice4all.org/virginia-eviction-tracker/)
+  * The Legal Aid Justice Center in Charlottesville, VA has developed a [dashboard and map tracking eviction filings in Virginia](https://www.justice4all.org/virginia-eviction-tracker/).

+  * A team lead by Elora Raymond (Georgia Tech), Erik Woodworth (Atlanta Regional Commission), and Sarah Stein (Federal Reserve Bank of Atlanta) have constructed the [Atlanta Region Eviction Tracker](https://metroatlhousing.org/atlanta-region-eviction-tracker/).
 ---
 # Acknowledgements